exoad/sandbox/README.md

 # Practice

 This is Jack Meng's coding practice repo.
-Most of the code here are just my solutions to online judges (e.g. Codeforces, Atcoder).
-However, I also upload my notes and other helpful resources into this repository as well.
+Most of the things here are just my solves to online judges like LeetCode, AtCoder, etc., but I also write notes and other helpful stuffs.
 :)

 ## Content